refractionPOINT/lce_doc/docs/detection-on-alternate-targets.md

 Take the `sensor_clone` event as an example.
 This event can happen when a sensor is installed in a VM image, leading to duplicate sensor IDs connecting to the cloud.
 When this is detected we can use this event to automate behavior to de-duplicate the sensor.

-The `deployment` target supports all of the same operators (stateful or otherwise) and actions as regular `edr` rules.
+The `deployment` target supports all of the same operators and actions as regular `edr` rules.

 ### Example